Ngwah Desmond Ngwah Desmond

 Social media insights

-This helps you double down on what works and stop wasting time. - Be Consistent, Not PerfectConsistency builds brand awareness and trust.
+10. Be Consistent, Not PerfectConsistency builds brand awareness and trust.
 You don’t have to post daily or go viral—just show up, offer value, and improve over time.

 How I Help Small Businesses GrowAs a marketing strategist and web designer, I help small businesses create websites, content, and campaigns that actually convert.
 My services include: